JCWasmx86/mesonlsp/src/README.md

 ### liblsptypes
 Provides the types needed for a language server.

-Status: In Progress
+Status: Mostly done.
 ### libls
 Combines libjsonrpc and liblsptypes to an abstract class

 Depends on: libjsonrpc, liblsptypes
-Status: In Progress
+Status: Mostly done
 ### liblangserver
 Implements the language server.

 Depends on: libwrap, libanalyze
-Status: In Progress
+Status: Mostly done
 ## Design Aspects
 - No dynamically linked dependencies
 - Minimal number of dependencies